 It’s not simply that trust in corporate media and political leaders has declined dramatically, it’s the sense that the Western world has been turned upside down, gone insane or both.
 I don’t say that glibly.
 Was there ever a time in history when so much energy was dedicated to presenting evil as virtue, trivia as substance, delusion as wisdom and mental dysfunction as a new “normal” worthy of imitation?
 Central to this, is our society’s acquired distain for truth.
 Journalist, Jon Rappoport captures it succinctly in an explanation he recalls coming from a well-known reporter: “We don’t call it lying.
 We call it editing.”8

 Some sources in the edges of in the alternative media sector describe other levels of conflict including battles on physical, inter-dimensional and spiritual levels.
 A number of “edge” sources describe a covert global conflict occurring beyond the range of sight of the citizenry.
 According to these sources, a coalition called “The Alliance” is engaged in an historic battle to end the long, tyrannical reign of “The Cabal” or the Illuminati over humanity.
 The Cabal consists of those representing and allied with 13 historic bloodline families that have ruled the world for millennia (including the Rothschilds and Rockefellers).
-It also includes the Jesuits and the Pope, the global “banksters” and a particular global network of Freemasons.
-The Alliance, a coalition of Gnostic freemasons, supported by patriotic members of the military, police and other security agencies, is attempting to overturn the rule of the Cabal sometimes described as New World Order Globalists9.
+It also includes the Jesuits and the Pope, the global “banksters” and a global network of Freemasons.
+At least one covert geopolitical researcher suggests that the Alliance is a coalition of Gnostic freemasons supported by patriotic members of the military, police and security agencies.
+His thesis is that this group is attempting to overturn the rule of the Cabal sometimes described as New World Order Globalists9.

 Suffice to say, all of this contributes to my current dilemma.
 On the one hand I feel a powerful obligation to share such information with my family just as my dad shared with me his understanding of our faux reality.
 At the same time, however, my kids are adults with careers, busy lives and interests of their own.
 And candidly, I haven’t detected much of an appetite on their part for a look behind the curtain.
 In fact, my attempts to expose the edges of our faux reality over the past two or three years has been met with skepticism and largely rejected as “conspiracy theories.”
 The fact that they use the very term coined by the CIA to discourage scrutiny of the JFK assassination is telling in itself.